aosabook/500lines/event-web-framework/event-web-framework.markdown

 ### Comet/Long Poll

 The "long poll" technique has the client send the server a new request as soon as it receives a response.
 Instead of fulfilling that request right away, the server waits on a subsequent event to respond.
-This is a bit of a semantic distinction, since the client is still taking action on the users' behalf on every update.
+This is a bit of a semantic distinction, since the client is still taking action on every update.

 ### Server-Sent Events (SSE)